theturboturnip/harper/harper-core/tests/text/tagged/The Constitution of the United States.md

 >
 #
 > Whenever the Vice       President and a   majority of either the principal officers of
-# C        D   NSg/V/J/P+ NSg/V+    V/C D/P NSg      P  I/C    D   NSg/J     W?
-P
+# C        D   NSg/V/J/P+ NSg/V+    V/C D/P NSg      P  I/C    D   NSg/J     NPl/V    P
 > the executive departments or    of such  other    body   as    Congress may    by      law    provide ,
 # D+  NSg/J+    NPl         NPr/C P  NSg/I NSg/V/J+ NSg/V+ NSg/R NPr/V+   NPr/VX NSg/J/P NSg/V+ V       .
 > transmit to the President pro     tempore of the Senate and the Speaker of the